nchudleigh/vimac/README.md

 | Rotate hints | `Space` |
 | Exit | `Escape` |

-Tips:
+Tip(s):
-- After executing a right-click command, use CTRL-N and CTRL-P to select the next and previous menu bar item respectively.
+- After executing a right-click action, use `Control-N` and `Control-P` to select the next and previous context menu item respectively.

 #### Scroll-mode